bitlogic/hello-docker/README.md

 * Share — copy and redistribute the material in any medium or format
 * Adapt — remix, transform, and build upon the material

-for any purpose, even commercially.
+For any purpose, even commercially.
 The licensor cannot revoke these freedoms as long as you follow the license terms.